Abhishek-Deshmukh/Student-Affairs-Website-NISER/src/contents/anti-ragging.md

 j) Any act of physical or mental abuse (including bullying and exclusion) targeted at another student (fresher or otherwise) on the ground of color, race, religion, caste, ethnicity, gender (including transgender), sexual orientation, appearance, nationality, regional origins, linguistic identity, place of birth, place of residence or economic background.

-2.
-Where Can I get Help?
+## Where Can I Get Help?

-a)You may contact NISER administration to report your complaints against Ragging.
+a)You may contact the NISER administration to report your complaints against Ragging.
 The Anti-Ragging Squad of NISER is aimed at making NISER a ragging-free-Campus.
 Feel free to contact any member of this committee for complaints related to Ragging.
 List of members of Anti-Ragging Squad which examines the issues related to Ragging in NISER are: